devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 **Question:** What's the difference between `required_version` and `required_providers`, and what does `~>` mean?

-**Answer:** `required_version` constrains the Terraform CLI. `required_providers` constrains provider plugins. `~>` is the pessimistic constraint operator — it allows upgrades within the rightmost specified version segment only.
+**Answer:** `required_version` constrains the Terraform CLI. `required_providers` constrains provider plugins. `~>` is the pessimistic constraint operator, it allows upgrades within the rightmost specified version segment only.

 ## 88. Trap: Workspaces

-**Question:** A question mentions "Terraform CLI workspace" — what should you think of?
+**Question:** A question mentions "Terraform CLI workspace", what should you think of?

 **Answer:**